armory/docs/content/en/docs/spinnaker-install-admin-guides/upgrade-spinnaker.md

 ## Determining the target version

-First, determine which version of Armory Spinnaker you want to use.
+First, determine which version of Armory you want to use.
 You can get this list by running `hal version list`.

 The command returns information similar to the following: